osome-iu/BotSlayer-CE/README.md

 Detecting potential manipulations from real-time social media data streams remains an open challenge.

 To address this challenge, we developed a tool to detect and track potential amplification of information by likely coordinated bots on Twitter in real time.
 The tool is called `BotSlayer`.
 Here we introduce `BotSlayer-CE`, the open-source Community Edition of the tool.
-There is also [a free but proprietary version](https://osome.iuni.iu.edu/tools/botslayer) that includes more sophisticated bot detection algorithms.
+There is also [a free but not open-source version](https://osome.iuni.iu.edu/tools/botslayer) that includes a proprietary bot detection software.

 BotSlayer-CE is easy to install and can be customized to any topics of interest.
 Its embedded algorithms and user-friendly interface make it possible for experts as well as reporters and citizens to study online manipulation.